Cheap Car Rental New Zealand Wide

 If you find a lower price on an identical vehicle from the same brand and for the same itinerary, we'll beat it.
 Plus give you a 25% discount off DriveEasy excess cover.
 Details here.

-Our low rates include New Zealand’s mandatory 15% Goods and Services tax.
 What you see is what you pay.
-There are no booking charges.
+No booking charges.

 Apart from any deposit requirements when you make your booking, you pay the rental firm directly for your vehicle when you collect it.

 Some - but not all - operators require payment of a deposit at the time of booking.
 Deposit are refundable for cancellations made prior to a defined time.
 This varies by supplier and is advised at time of booking.
 For many, it's 72 hours before pickup.